koendv/blackmagic-blackpill/README.md

 ## risc-v

-The firmware _blackmagic-riscv.bin_ has added experimental support for selected risc-v processors.
+The firmware _riscv.zip_ has added experimental support for selected risc-v processors.
 This is [work in progress](https://github.com/blackmagic-debug/blackmagic/pull/924).

 _not truncated_